-The Oshawa Public Libraries (“OPL”) is committed to providing both access to information about OPL to the public, and protecting the privacy and confidentiality of its customers by complying with the Municipal Freedom of Information and Protection of Privacy Act, R.S.O., c.
-M.56. (“MFIPPA”), and the Public Libraries Act, R.R.O.
-1990.
-OPL also adheres to the principles outlined in the Canadian Standards Association’s Model Code for Protection of Personal Information.
+The Oshawa Public Libraries (“OPL”) is committed to providing both access to information about OPL to the public, and protecting the privacy and confidentiality of its customers by complying with the Municipal Freedom of Information and Protection of Privacy Act, R.S.O., 1990 c.
+M.56. (“MFIPPA”), and other legislation as applicable.

-The purpose of this policy is to ensure:
+The purpose of this policy is to ensure OPL:

-- The privacy of individuals is protected with respect to personal information about themselves held by the Library;
+- protects the privacy of individuals is protected with respect to personal; information about themselves held by the Library;

-- OPL has a process in place for individuals to access information held by OPL; and
+- has a process in place for individuals to access information held by OPL; and